openyurtio/openyurt/docs/tutorial/yurtctl.md

 minikube-m02   Ready    <none>   84s    v1.18.2
 ```

-2. you can convert only one node to edge node(i.e., minikube-m02) by using the following command
+2. You can convert only one node to edge node(i.e., minikube-m02) by using this command:
 ```bash
 $ _output/bin/yurtctl convert --cloud-nodes minikube --provider minikube convert.go:140] mark minikube as the cloud-node